Ayush-Sharma410/NeuroGait/README.md

 </p>

 ## 💥 Introduction
-Parkinson's Detection is an advanced machine learning project aimed at predicting Parkinson's Disease using a unique dataset with 56 parameters.
+Parkinson's Detection is an advanced machine learning project aimed at predicting Parkinson's Disease using a unique dataset with 56 parameters from the University of California.
 The project employs Convolutional Neural Networks (CNN) for feature extraction and leverages XGBoost, Random Forest, and CatBoost to find the best model for accurate predictions.

 ## 💡 Why did I build this?
 Parkinson's Disease is a progressive neurological disorder that affects millions of people worldwide.
 Early detection can significantly improve the quality of life for patients.
 Motivated by the challenge and the potential impact on healthcare, I developed this project to leverage state-of-the-art machine learning techniques for early detection of Parkinson's Disease using an unexplored dataset based on gait analysis.